 One interesting impact is that your perspective of the characters changes.
-For example, in the play Jean Valjean is unquestionably a man of honor who made a fateful choice early in life out of necessity (and thus sets the stage for the main thrust of the story).
+For example, in the stage production Jean Valjean is unquestionably a man of honor who made a fateful choice early in life out of necessity (and thus sets the stage for the main thrust of the story).
 In the movie version the acting presents us with facial expressions and body language that suggest a much more complex man whose ulterior motives aren’t so clear.
 Is that better or worse?
 I think it’s neither, but simply different.

 Jackman plays Valjean in a way very different from what most see on the stage.
 He’s grimy, rough, beat up and, potentially unstable.
 Anne Hathaway, as Fantine, is surprisingly good.
 Her voice is acceptable but her acting makes up for any shortcomings.
 Amanda Seyfried might just be the perfect choice for the older Cosette.
 Her voice is extremely high and thin initially, but then you get a sense that it flies above the others, just as her character does.

 The casting of the Thernardier’s was a complete surprise for me and I’ll leave the mystery there except to say that their roles are handled well.